nimiq/developer-center/learn/validator-trust-score.md

 An algorithm that calculates a score to help users assess how reliable a validator is.{.subline .mb-32}

-We will use this score in the Nimiq Wallet to help users decide which validator to trust.
-The score ranges from 0 to 1, where 0 is not trustworthy at all and 1 is highly trustworthy.
+The Validator Trust Score (VTS) algorithm is designed to help users assess the reliability of validators in the Nimiq Wallet.
+This score ranges from 0 to 1, where 0 indicates a validator is not trustworthy, and 1 indicates a highly trustworthy validator.
+This way, stakers can make better informed decisions about which validators to trust.
+The VTS algorithm is based on three key factors:

+- **Size**: Evaluates the size of the validator's stake relative to the total stake in the network, penalizing validators with higher stakes to prevent centralization.
+- **Reliability**: Assesses the consistency of a validator in producing blocks over the past 9 months.
+- **Liveness**: Measures how often a validator is online and selected to produce blocks.

 <figure>